cloudoperators/heureka/README.md

 For a detailed understanding of the system's architecture and design, refer to the following resources:

-- [Heureka Product Design Document](docs/ora_technical_design_documentation.md): This document provides a glossary of terms and user personas relevant to the Heureka product.
+- [Heureka Product Design Document](docs/product_design_documentation.md): This document provides a general overview, a glossary of terms, and user personas relevant to Heureka.
 - [Entity Relationship Documentation](docs/entity_relationships.md): This document outlines the core entities within Heureka and how they interact with each other.

 **Additional Resources Coming Soon**